Table of Contents

 Go to the task view and choose Duplicate to another project.

-Only projects where you are a member will be shown in the drop-down.
+Only projects where you are a member will be shown in the dropdown.

-Basically, you need to define:
+You need to define:

 Go to the task view and choose Move to another project.